cfjedimaster/raymondcamden2023/src/posts/2023/07/04/2023-07-04-creating-a-blackjack-game-with-alpinejs-and-the-deck-of-cards-api.md

 },
 ```

 Bust checking was a bit complex.
 I built a function to get the 'count' for the hand, but in Blackjack, Aces can be 1 or 11.
-I figured out (and hope I'm right), that you can never have 'two' aces, so  my function returns a `lowCount` and `highCount` value where for the high version, if an Ace exists, it's counted as 11, but only one.
+I figured out (and hope I'm right), that you can never have two 'high' aces, so my function returns a `lowCount` and `highCount` value where for the high version, if an Ace exists, it's counted as 11, but only one.
 Here's that logic:

 ```js
 getCount(hand) {